AayushBharti/AayushBharti/README.md

 - 🔭 I'm currently working on [aayushbharti.in](https://aayushbharti.in)

-- 🌱 I'm currently learning **Expo**
+- 🌱 I'm currently learning **DevOps**

-- 👨‍💻 All of my projects are available at [https://aayushbharti.in/work](https://aayushbharti.in/work)
+- 👨‍💻 All of my projects are available at [https://aayushbharti.in/projects](https://aayushbharti.in/projects)

 - 📝 I regularly write articles on [aayushbharti.in/blog](https://aayushbharti.in/blog)